 In addition, Jisc will continue to seek to improve the quality and availability of data sources to enable further efforts, by:

-- Developing a comprehensive, open-source record of UK HEIs’ publication output;
+- Considering how a comprehensive, open-source record of UK HEIs’ publication output might be developed;

 - Ensuring that the terms and conditions for existing Jisc services permit re-use of relevant data in future services;